southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 ## False Negatives vs False Positives

 There is an inherent tradeoff if we choose to deduplicate records.
-If we estimate a high duplication rate in the state-provided customer ID, then we may have a situation in which the state's customer linkage has a high level of false negatives compared to false negatives.
-This might suggest to us that we could improve the customer linkage, but we need to be aware that any deduplication we pursue will produce both types of false identification.
+If we estimate a high duplication rate in the state-provided customer ID, then we may have a situation in which the state's customer linkage has a high level of false negatives compared to false positives.
+This might suggest that we could improve the customer linkage, but we need to be aware that any deduplication we pursue will produce both types of false identification.

 ### Record Linkage

 Deduplication is inherently a [record linkage](https://en.wikipedia.org/wiki/Record_linkage) problem.
 In theory, the false negative/positve tradeoff could be represented by the relationships below, where the `max.distance` parameter represents an argument to a function that links records (i.e., identifies duplicates) more aggresively as it increases (e.g., the `agrep()` function in R which I once used for deduplication in a project on the server: E:/SA/Projects/ASA/ASA-19-04 Retailer List Merge).
-As the deduplication method becomes more aggressive at identifying duplicates, the number of false negatives decreases but the number of false positives increases.
+As the algorithm becomes more aggressive in linking records, the number of false negatives decreases but the number of false positives increases.

 #### Tradeoff of False Negatives/Positives